dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 ## Sytstem requirements
 To run a full node, the system that hosts the node must meet the following minimum requirements:

-- Uses an ARM or x86_64 architecture
+- Linux (Ubuntu Server 22.04.3 or later recommended)
-- 8-core CPU
+- 8-core CPU (ARM or x86_64 architecture)
 - 64 GB RAM
-- 500 GB SSD NVME Storage
+- 500 GB SSD NVMe Storage

 ## Download the latest `dydxprotocold` binary and initialize the node data/config directory
 The binary contains the software you need to operate a full node.
 Initializing the node data/config dedicates a folder on your system for node's state, data, and configurations.